All About The Miami Showband (1961 -

 national hero.

-In 1967, after five years of hit singles (6
+In late 1967, after five years of hit singles (6

 number one hits) the unthinkable happened...the Miami broke up.

+the band, but this was incorrect.
 Murty Quinn felt the band could be more popular with a change of

-Phelan, he left to form The Sands,
+Phelan left to form The Sands.
+They

-recruiting the Vampires' Tony Kenny to front the new band.
+recruited the Vampires' Tony Kenny to front the new band.
 The Sands

 would also go on to become one of the most successful bands of the